Treatment

 At Healthy Living Acupuncture, Andrew Appello will perform a detailed interview about your health, symptoms and lifestyle, and a comprehensive exam to evaluate your health condition and determine the root of your body’s disharmony.
 This may include abdominal and muscle palpation, examination of the shape, coating, and color of the tongue, the color of the face, the strength, rhythm, and quality of the pulse and other traditional methods of Asian diagnosis.
 It may also include evaluation of vital signs, lab studies, or diagnostic imaging.
 Throughout your treatment, Andrew will maintain a detailed case history with observations to monitor your state of health.
 Andrew will select one or a combination of the forms of acupuncture that he practices.

 To prepare for treatment, the skin is cleaned with alcohol.
 Treatment is done with single use solid/filiform, sterile needles (usually 0.20 mm).
 Since this needle size is a fraction of the size of a hypodermic needle (the thickness is similar to a few strands of hair).
 Often a comfortable heaviness and sense of muscular relaxation accompanies needling.
-Needles are retained for 15-20 minutes, while the patient relaxes comfortably.
+Needles are retained for 15-20 minutes, while the patient relaxes.

 Conditions Treated